LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Alignment Inversion Paradigm

 \subsection{Normalized Style Space Cosine Distance}

-Illustrated in Figure~\ref{equation:disalignment}, the probability of inverse latent codes in synthetic distribution is required to measure.
-However, it is difficult to calculate the $p_{syn}(x_{inv})$ straightforwardly, for the formula of $p_{syn}$ is unknown.
-Motivated by latent code truncation, we find that using distance between inverse code and mean code instead of $p_{syn}(x_{inv})$ is a simple but efficient way.
+As illustrated in Figure~\ref{equation:disalignment}, the probability of inverted latent codes under the synthetic distribution needs to be estimated.
+However, it is intractable to compute $p_{syn}(x_{inv})$ directly, since the analytical form of $p_{syn}$ is unknown.
+Inspired by the latent code truncation technique, we find that using distance between inverse code and mean code instead of $p_{syn}(x_{inv})$ is a simple but efficient way.
 Code near mean code has a high probability practically.
 When we denote $\mathcal{S^N}$ space as reference space, we can use cosine distance to measure disalignment and define NSCD as follow:

-Notably, as $s^N_{inv}$ is the inversion result, cosine distance is differentiable for it to minimize in inversion process.
+Notably, since $s^N_{inv}$ represents the inverted latent code, the cosine distance is differentiable and can therefore be minimized during the inversion process.
 The small value of NSCD means that $\mathcal{S}^\mathcal{N}_{inv}$ space aligns with $\mathcal{S}^\mathcal{N}_{syn}$ space.
-NSCD can reflect the perception and editability in image level, which we will show in qualitative and quantitative experiments.
+Moreover, NSCD effectively reflects the perceptual quality and editability of reconstructed images, as will be demonstrated in our qualitative and quantitative experiments.